ilzebriede/digm5010/README.md

 ## DIGM 5010 Foundations of Digital Media

-This Journal is a collection of documention about of my research directions and practices undertaken in light with **Digm5010 Foundations of Digital Media** course delivered by ***Graham Wakefield***.
-This online resource will track and archive development of ideas that will feed into my PhD thesis and dissertation artefacts.
+This Journal is a way to document my research directions and practical attempts in **Digm5010 Foundations of Digital Media** course, delivered by ***Graham Wakefield*** at York University, Digital Media department.
+This online resource will not only serve as a place to gather, trace and archive ideas, store written academic articles and lists of literature.
+This Journal will directly support and help to establish the main research questions for my PhD research.

 > **Week#1**